Mobile journalism is a form of digital storytelling where the primary device used for creating and editing images, audio

 What does mobile journalism look and sound like in practice?

-Photography: In 2017, Time Magazine published ‘Firsts’– a series of 46 portraits of women who were first in their field.
+Photography: Photojournalism changed forever in 2017, when Time Magazine published ‘Firsts’– a series of 46 portraits of women who were first in their field.
 The series was shot on an iPhone and the Brazilian photographer behind the lens, Louisa Dorr, explains how she approached this ground-breaking project in this video (note: it’s in Portuguese):

 Radio: Smartphones have been used by radio journalists for over a decade as a recording device.
 The arrival of audio editing apps around 2011 meant radio reporters could also do modest edits and mixes before filing their stories, and some radio journalists – like Neal Augustein at WTOP in the US – got rid of larger recording devices altogether.